What to consider when the system thinks otherwise.

 Internet Safety: 7 Steps to Keeping Your Computer Safe on the Internet includes a more global list of steps to take to keep yourself safe online.

+Then, consider using a different account with better support options.
 You get what you pay for with free services, particularly when it comes to customer service and account recovery.
 Are Free Email Services Worth It? discusses the risks you run when using free services.